MayNiklas/shelly-exporter/README.md

 # shelly_exporter
 A Shelly Plug S Prometeus exporter written in golang.

-WORK IN PROGRESS!

 ## How to execute

-Metrics will be exposed on: http://localhost:8080/metrics
+Metrics will be exposed on: http://localhost:8080/probe?target=<shelly_ip>

 ### Nix / NixOS
 This repository contains a `flake.nix` file.